PRIVACY POLICY

 2. Purpose of data processing

-The processing of the personal data from the input mask serves us exclusively for the purpose of establishing contact.
-If you contact us by email, this also constitutes our necessary legitimate interest in the processing of the data.
+The processing of the personal data from the form as well as if you contact us by mail serves us exclusively for the purpose of establishing contact.

 3. Legal basis for data processing